sarangzambare/Convolutional-Nets-Visualization/README.md

-# Visualizing what convnets learn with simple dataset
+# Visualizing what convnets learn with a simple dataset
 ## Author: Sarang Zambare